mikethemadkiwi/prisonbusdrivermike/README.md

 ### Usage
 1. install and run. no setup needed!
+### debug info
+enabling "ClientDebug" or "ServerDebug" will enabled verbosity for prisonbus drivermike, showing netid's and onscreen distances.
+you can alter bus model and speeds used in this script via the config.lua

 ### Things planned to fix.
 1. The god awful AI. it's not TERRIBLE. but it's not great either.